 A Medical Appeal Reviewer of like specialty who did not participate in the original denial will review the appeal request.
+DHP will issue a response letter to the Provider, Member or Member representative with an explanation of the decision.
 The entire process from receipt of the oral or written appeal to resolution will be completed within 30 calendar days.
 The timeframe may be extended up to 14 calendar days if the Member requests an extension, or if DHP shows that there is a need for additional information and how the delay is in the Member's interest.

 Within two (2) calendar days from the decision to delay, DHP will give the Member written notice of the reason for delay if the Member has not requested the delay.
-Written notice will include the process to file a complaint if the member does not agree with the decision to delay.
+The Written notice will include the process to file a complaint if the member does not agree with the decision to delay.

-Members may ask for a State Fair Hearing only at any time during or after the DHP appeal process.
+Members may ask for a State Fair Hearing only, at any time during or after the DHP appeal process.
 See information contained in the State Fair Hearing section of this manual.